meryemmhamdi1/meryemmhamdi1.github.io/about/index.md

 She worked on multiple projects both in academia and industry not only in the domain of natural language processing and machine learning but also software engineering mainly database backend management
 , web and android development and has worked as teaching assistant for numerous undegraduate computer science courses.
 Her recent industrial experience include her master thesis project done in
 <a href="https://www.swisscom.ch/en/about/company/innovation.html"> Swisscom Digital Lab in EPFL Innovation Park </a> in Lausanne, Switzerland and her internship on Goal Oriented Dialog systems using deep learning in <a href="https://www.sony.net/"> Sony European Technology Center </a> in Stuttgart, Germany.

-Her research aspirations come from her passion for learning new languages and discovering new cultures through traveling.
-Follow her on instagram for up to date travel photos, stories and special souvenirs.

->I find that the harder I work, the more luck I seem to have. <cite>Thomas Jefferson</cite>

-As a hobby, Meryem likes meditation in nature, yoga and zumba dancing.
-It not only helps her to have fun but also to refresh and become more productive.

-*Thank You for reading!*